hearmeneigh/dataset-rising/README.md

 # Dataset Rising

-> Toolchain for training Stable Diffusion 1.x, Stable Diffusion 2.x, and Stable Diffusion XL models
+> A toolchain for creating and training Stable Diffusion 1.x, Stable Diffusion 2.x, and Stable Diffusion XL models
-> with custom image datasets.
+> with custom datasets.

 With this toolchain, you can:
 * Crawl and download metadata and images from 'booru' style image boards
 * Combine multiple sources of images (including your own custom sources)
-* Build datasets based on your personal preferences
+* Build datasets based on your personal preferences and filters
-* Train Stable Diffusion models on your datasets
+* Train Stable Diffusion models with your datasets
+* Convert models into [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/tree/master) compatible models
 * Use only the parts you need – the toolchain uses modular design, YAML configuration files, and JSONL data exchange formats
-* Work with confidence that the tooling has been tested with Nvidia's RTX30x0, RTX40x0, A100, and H100 GPUs
+* Work with confidence that the end-to-end tooling has been tested with Nvidia's RTX30x0, RTX40x0, A100, and H100 GPUs

 ## Requirements
 * Python `>= 3.9.6`
 * Docker `>= 24.0.0`

+## Tested With
+* MacOS 13 (M1)
+* Ubuntu 22 (x86_64)

 ## Setting Up